Specific requirements for membership are contained in the National By-laws.

 Full Member (FM): If you are a combat veteran who is serving, or who has served, in the United States Armed Forces and ride a motorcycle you could be eligible for membership with the CVMA.
 If you were active duty, reserve, or National Guard and you deployed to a combat theater of operations, you are a qualified applicant.
 You must own, operate, and carry current insurance on a motorcycle of 30.50 cubic inches (500cc) or above.
 Veterans, active duty, reserve, and National Guard personnel must be prepared to show proof of combat military service or deployment, on official DOD stationary or form.

-Auxiliary (AUX): Must be the spouse, widow, or widower of a FM and prepared to show proof by Marriage License and/or Death Certificate.
+Auxiliary (AUX): Must be the spouse, widow, or widower of a Full or Support member and provide proof by Marriage License and/or Death Certificate.

 Support Member (SUP): Must be a veteran of the United States Armed Forces.
 Must be sponsored by a FM and complete needed riding criteria as set forth in the By-laws, and provide documentation of service.
 Support membership has specific limitations.